 Tipping the dancers are expected in a Gentlemens club.

 A dancer’s main job isn’t to dance, it’s to separate you from your money… whether that comes from conversation at the bar, tips, private dances or some alone time in the champagne room.
 There are two instances when tipping is an unwritten rule: when you’re sitting at the stage and when a dancer comes up to you.
 In the case of the latter, if a dancer comes by and either asks for a tip or extends her underwear out for you to put a dollar in, tip at least one dollar.
 You don’t have to tip more, but you do need to be courteous to her entertainment even when not dancing specifically for you.

 Declining a table Dance is not so easy..

-The biggest money-maker for a dancer is certainly the private dance rooms, which can earn a dancer well over $100 per hour.
+The biggest money-maker for a dancer and a part of the Economics in Strip clubs.
+Is certainly the private dance rooms, which can earn a dancer well over $100 per hour.
 The second biggest is private dances, which set the customer back around $20 on average, of which the dancer will make roughly half depending on the club.
 This being said, any good dancer will always try to take you back for a private dance!
 If you aren’t interested in the particular dancer, DO NOT be rude and blow them off.
 Either politely decline or make up something respectful, such as “I’m sorry, but I just got here and want to relax for a bit before a dance” or “I’m sorry, but I’m waiting for another dancer” and follow up with a tip to show that their time was valuabe to you.